Wandlore and Spellcasting

 The wand is quite possibly the most powerful of witchcraft tools, capable of channeling the wielder’s inner magical force and concentrating it towards a specific goal.

-The wand is a tool of invocation, it has been used for thousands of years in magical and religious rites.
+Wandlore is an ancient art, it has been used for thousands of years in magical and religious rites.
 They have a variety of purposes, they are used to summon spirits, draw magical symbols, for healing and for spellcasting.
 The wand is one of the four elemental tools of witchcraft, along with athame, pentacle and the chalice.
 They correspond to the four elements. fire, water, earth and air.
 The four elements are described through the Tarot card’s minor arcana, wands, cups, pentacles and swords

 Traditionally the wand is represented by either the element of air or fire, but a wand-maker can also create wands for the elements of Earth and Water.